TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 13/Matthew 13.48.md

 ---

-which, when it was filled, they drew up on the beach; and they sat down, and gathered the good into vessels, but the bad they cast away.
+which, when it was filled, they drew up on the beach.
+They sat down, and gathered the good into containers, but the bad they threw away.